360 Facelift Details Beverly Hills

 Your eyebrows bring attention to your eyes and help frame your face.
 The beautiful brow is typically arched at the junction of the medial 2/3 and outer 1/3 of the eyebrow.
 The lateral tip of a beautiful brow should be higher than the medial tip of the brow.

-Dr. Brent Moelleken, M.D., F.A.C.S., is a Plastic and Reconstructive surgeon with offices in Beverly Hills and Santa Barbara, California.
-He is double board certified by the American Board of Surgery and American Board of Plastic Surgery and specializes in cosmetic surgery.
+Dr. Brent Moelleken, M.D., F.A.C.S., is a Plastic and Reconstructive surgeon with offices in Beverly Hills and Los Angeles, California.
+He is double board-certified by the American Board of Surgery and American Board of Plastic Surgery and specializes in cosmetic surgery.
 He received his premedical, medical and surgical training at Harvard University, Yale University, UCSF and UCLA.
 Although skin is very important, ultimately a beautiful face is determined by your skeletal structure.
 Because of this, Dr. Moelleken will spend a considerable amount of time analyzing your bone structure and facial features before discussing any possible improvements you are considering.
 In the end, you will decide the procedure you want to have but it is important to trust Dr. Moelleken and understand that his advice is based on sound principles.

 The ancient Greeks found what they believed to be the “golden ratio”, also known as “phi” or the “divine proportion”.
 This belief was devised by the Greek mathematician Eudoxus and is still used today in architecture and art.
 Pythagoras, another Greek mathematician, determined that this formula could also be the basis for the portions of the human figure and Leonardo da Vinci, over 2,000 years later, used this philosophy to show that the face should be divided into three equal horizontal spaces.
 The famed artist showed how these spaces are further subdivided into spaces occupied by the facial features and how aesthetic balance is achieved when the facial features fall within these parameters.
 To determine the “thirds,” the face can be divided into three sections by drawing horizontal lines through the forehead hairline, the brow, the base of the nose, and at the lower margin of the chin.
 On the ideal face, the three sections are equal.
 The beauty of a face was studied mathematically since the 5th century BC by the Greek sculptor, Polykleitos and through a system of ideal mathematical proportions; he developed a set of aesthetic principles and wrote a treatise called the “canon”.